 \textit{Results.---}Figure~\ref{fig1} illustrates the evolution of the spin excitation spectrum across the $J_2/J_1$ phase diagram (spectra for more $J_2$ values are shown in Sec.~S5 of the SM \cite{sm}).
 Deep in the $q = 0$ ordered phase [$J_2 = 0.4$, Fig.~\ref{fig1}(a)] we observe three spin-wave branches with a band width of order $J_1$, the lowest (the Goldstone mode) having a finite-$D$ gap at the M point.
 As $J_2$ is decreased towards the QSL regime [$J_2 = 0.1$, Fig.~\ref{fig1}(b)], the three branches not only exhibit a strongly downward energetic renormalization but the dense manifold of higher-lying states begins to cross the third branch.
 The lowest branch forms an almost flat band along K-K$^{\prime}$ and we remark on the persistence of the symmetry-protected crossings between the second and third spin-wave branches (also referred to as Dirac magnons~\cite{Fransson2016}) at the K and K$^{\prime}$ points.
 The ability to resolve these crossings, which are a consequence of reflection and time-reversal symmetries, highlights the accuracy of our tensor-network methods.

 At the onset of the QSL [$J_2 = 0.05$, Fig.~\ref{fig1}(c)], the spectrum continues its net downward shift and the dense level manifold has fully dispersed spectral weight, which is characteristic of a continuum.
-To quantify the merging of this continuum with the low-energy branches, we note that the second-lowest branch touches the lowest (flat) branch at the M$^{\prime\prime}$ point when $J_2/J_1 \lesssim 0.05$, which is a spectral criterion matching the phase boundary~\cite{Liao2017}.
-This result is qualitatively different from the predictions of spin-wave theory, in which the second branch merges with the third at $J_2 = 0$ (Sec.~S7 of the SM \cite{sm}), indicating that the system has left the ordered phase.
+As this continuum merges with the upper edge of the low-energy branches, we observe that minimum of the second-lowest branch approaches the lowest (flat) branch at the M$^{\prime\prime}$ point.
+This behavior is qualitatively different from spin-wave theory, in which the second branch approaches the third, merging with it at $J_2 = 0$ (Sec.~S7 of the SM \cite{sm}).

-These trends continue at the nearest-neighbor kagome point [$J_2 = 0$, Fig.~\ref{fig1}(d)], with the continuum descending below $\omega \approx 0.25J_1$ at all wave vectors and the lowest branch becoming flat at an energy, $\omega < 0.1J_1$, below our finite-$D$ gap (which we benchmark below).
-The lowest excitation going to zero simultaneously at the M, M$^{\prime}$, and M$^{\prime\prime}$ points is a primary hallmark of the U(1) Dirac spin liquid (DSL) \cite{Ran2007,Mei2015,Zhang2020} and of crystal momentum fractionalization \cite{Mei2015}.
-A small negative $J_2$ clarifies this behavior by compressing the spectrum yet more (Fig.~S7 of the SM \cite{sm}), but further reduction of $J_2$ drives a first-order transition into the $\sqrt{3} \sqrt{3}$ ordered phase \cite{Liao2017}.
+The same trends continue at the nearest-neighbor kagome point [$J_2 = 0$, Fig.~\ref{fig1}(d)], with the continuum descending below $\omega \approx 0.25J_1$ at all wave vectors and the lowest branch becoming flat at an energy, $\omega < 0.1J_1$, below our finite-$D$ gap, which we benchmark below.
+A small negative $J_2$ compresses the spectrum yet more (Fig.~S7 of the SM \cite{sm}), but further reduction of $J_2$ drives a first-order transition into the $\sqrt{3} \sqrt{3}$ ordered phase \cite{Liao2017}.
 This causes a rapid reemergence of sharp spin-wave excitations [Fig.~\ref{fig1}(e)], with the Goldstone mode appearing at K rather than M, and a rapid recovery of their renormalized energy scale towards $J_1$ [Fig.~\ref{fig1}(f)].

-Before proceeding to a quantitative analysis of the low-energy spectrum, in Fig.~\ref{fig2} we characterize the spectral function of the QSL throughout the Brillouin zone by showing static and dynamic structure factors at constant energy for $J_2 = 0$.
-The static structure factor [Fig.~\ref{fig2}(a)] has maximal weight at the M point, but strong diffuse intensity spreads along the entire Brillouin-zone boundary.
-This behavior is in sharp contrast to the ordered phases, where one finds a single dominant peak, either at M in the $q = 0$ phase or at K in the $\sqrt{3} \sqrt{3}$ phase; for completeness we show the static structure factor for a wide range of $J_2$ values in Sec.~S6 of the SM \cite{sm}.
+Before proceeding to a quantitative analysis of the low-energy spectrum, in Fig.~\ref{fig2} we characterize the spectral function of the QSL throughout the Brillouin zone by showing equal-time and dynamic structure factors at constant energy for $J_2 = 0$.
+The equal-time structure factor [Fig.~\ref{fig2}(a)] has maximal weight at the M point, but strong diffuse intensity spreads along the entire Brillouin-zone boundary.
+This behavior is in sharp contrast to the ordered phases, where one finds a single dominant peak, either at M in the $q = 0$ phase or at K in the $\sqrt{3} \sqrt{3}$ phase; for completeness we show the equal-time structure factor around the high-symmetry path in Sec.~S1 of the SM \cite{sm} and for a wide range of $J_2$ values in Sec.~S6.